Exponential self-similar mixing by incompressible flows: First geometric construction

 \section{First geometric construction}

-In the main result of this section (Proposition~\ref{s:basic}) we show that given a regular set $E$ in the plane which evolves smoothly in time, we can construct a smooth divergence-free velocity field $u$ such that the characteristic function of $E$ solves the continuity equation \eqref{e:continuity} associated to $u$.
-In the next section we use this result to produce the building blocks for the examples of optimal mixers given in this work.
+In this section, we establish a geometric lemma that is at the core of the construction of optimal mixers in our work.
+More precisely, in Proposition~\ref{s:basic} below, we show that, given a regular set $E$ in the plane that evolves smoothly in time, we can construct a smooth, divergence-free velocity field $u$ such that the characteristic function of $E$ solves the continuity equation \eqref{e:continuity} associated to $u$.